Letter from our Program Director on the Importance of Career Services

 After spending the earlier part of my career in executive financial, strategic planning, and marketing roles in the telecommunications, financial, and healthcare industries, I moved into higher education ten years ago.
 During this time, I have worked with approximately 2,000 undergraduate and graduate students, both domestic and international, representing more than 35 countries across the globe.
 I ran career centers at two different institutions before arriving at UConn four years ago.
 I am very proud of both the breadth and depth of career resources we provide to our students, who all bring their unique backgrounds, skills sets, and interests to our exciting Risk Management program.
 Career services play a critical role in both supporting a positive student experience, and further helping to drive positive outcomes (jobs!) for students post-graduation.

-We provide the tools and opportunities to our program’s students to start and advance their careers.
-However as I was told when I was graduating from Wharton Business School, a successful job or internship search is the student’s responsibility to initiate and to manage.
-With our guidance a student must himself or herself develop the resume, learn how to network and prepare for interviews.
-This is how our students must conduct and conclude a job search to become one of an increasing number of our “Success Stories.”
+We provide many tools and opportunities for our program’s students to start and advance their careers.
+In my experience, full student engagement with Career Services has proven to be an important component in a successful internship and job search.
+Students need to initiate and manage their own process, and treat their entire internship and job search process with consistent and sustained focus from day one.
+Students should carve out time each week throughout the semester for this important activity, just as they do for their formal academic workload.
+With our support and guidance a student must himself or herself develop the resume, learn how to network effectively and prepare for interviews.
+This is how our students must conduct and conclude a job search to become one of our many “Success Stories.”

-Our career services staff, coupled with our program’s delivery of the learning and skills sought by employers, graduate highly effective, motivated, and employable students.
+Our strong career services staff, coupled with our program’s delivery of the learning and skills sought by employers, graduate highly effective, motivated, and employable students.
 And very importantly, we are a STEM-designated program, which to a U.S. employer means that they can generally employ an international student for up to 36 months after graduation…more than twice as long as a student from a non-STEM designated program.

-UConn Risk Management Programs
+Risk Management Programs